matthewyancer/matthewyancer.github.io/_posts/2023-10-14-the-waterfall-model-revisited.md

 ![Diagram: Waterfall Model](/assets/images/waterfall.png)
 (Image from [here](https://web.archive.org/web/20170219154153/https://www.cs.umd.edu/class/spring2003/cmsc838p/Process/waterfall.pdf), figure 2 on page 2)

 You may be amazed, however, to learn that Royce gave this as an example **of what not to do**!
 He describes the approach as "risky and invites failure".
-The rest of the paper describes a process for transforming this "simpler" method into something that could produce desired results in a large software development project.
+The rest of the paper describes a five-step process for transforming this "simpler" method into something that could produce desired results in a large software development project.
 Royce reinforces again at the end of the paper that (with added emphasis):

 > The simpler method **has never worked on large software development efforts** and the costs to recover far exceeded those required to finance the five-step process listed.